 Millersport is a tiny village located in the state of Ohio.
 With a population of 970 people and just one neighborhood, Millersport is the 582nd largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, Millersport is generally considered to be a blue-collar town.
-37.47% of the Millersport workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Millersport, you'll notice that it is more blue-collar than most other communities in America.
+37.47% of Millersport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Millersport is a village of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Millersport who work in office and administrative support (16.99%), management occupations (12.64%), and teaching (8.06%).

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Millersport has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Millersport has few renters and college students.
 But the biggest reason it is quieter in Millersport than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Millersport may be for you.

-As is often the case in a small village, Millersport doesn't have a public transportation system that people use for their commute.
+Millersport is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Millersport who are college-educated is close to the national average for all communities of 21.84%: 20.25% of the adults in Millersport have a bachelor's degree or advanced degree.
+In terms of college education, Millersport is nearly on par with the US average for all cities of 21.84%: 20.25% of adults 25 and older in Millersport have a bachelor's degree or advanced degree.

 The per capita income in Millersport in 2022 was $35,176, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $140,704 for a family of four.
 However, Millersport contains both very wealthy and poor people as well.